 I let the class catch up to me.
 I got an A. Almost all As.

 A year had gone by in the new house.
-I turned 17 and got a bit taller.
+I turned 15 and got a bit taller.
 Still hadn't spent any time with any friends.
 I just guess I didn't want the loss again.
-You get sick of being the ugly one.
 I never knew what Jayce saw in me, why he was attracted to me.
 I was worthless.
 Less than that sometimes.
 Even my so-called friends proved so when they stopped comming.
 I didn't care.
 No friends means no let-downs.
 No embarrassment.

 "You honestly believed that?"